-This includes financial regulators such as the Education and Skills Funding Agency (ESFA), the Department for Education and Regional Schools Commissioner and other bodies who hold the Trust to account such as Ofsted or the Diocese of Leeds.
+This includes financial regulators such as the Education and Skills Funding Agency (ESFA), the Department for Education and Regional Director and other bodies who hold the Trust to account such as Ofsted or the Diocese of Leeds.

 At Board level: It is the Trust's policy to be open and transparent in line with ESFA regulations and the Nolan Principles of Public Life.
 Trustees work closely with our external auditors to ensure a robust annual review is conducted.
-The Audit Committee and the Finance and Resources Committee review the annual reports and have the opportunity to discuss any audit findings.
+The Audit and Risk Committee and the Finance and Resources Committee review the annual reports and have the opportunity to discuss any audit findings.

 The trust has started working with the DfE research teams to develop and improve the digital platforms and financial tools that they make available to the sector.

-At Academy/Business level: There are normally four fundamental submissions annually to the ESFA however during 2021-2022 there were five:
+At Academy/Business level: There are normally five fundamental submissions annually to the ESFA:

 - Annual Report and Financial Statements.
 This report reviews the past 12 month's operations from a corporate position and includes an Internal Scrutiny report linked to governance.

-- Academies Accounts Return,
+- · Academies Accounts Return,

 - Budget Forecast Return Budget

-- School Resource Management Questionnaire
+- · School Resource Management Questionnaire

-- Building Collection Tool
+- · Land and Building Collection Tool

 Ofsted review the education standards within the Trust academies.
-Trustees are involved in all Ofsted inspections and have face-to-face inspection slots.
+Trustees are involved in all Ofsted inspections and have education inspection slots.
 The Trust has continued external quality assurance visits.